wikimedia/eventgate/README.md

 has a `services` object.
 This object contains a service named `eventgate`.
 The `conf` object of this service will be passed to the `eventgate_factory_module`.
-To use a custom EventGate implementation, set `eventgate_factory_module` to your javascript module that exports a `factory` function that instantiate an EventGate with `conf`.
+To use a custom EventGate implementation, set `eventgate_factory_module` to your javascript module that exports a `factory` function that instantiate an EventGate with `options`.
 See the section above entitled 'EventGate implementation configuration'.

 ## Default Kafka EventGate configuration